 - Director’s salary, expenses and benefits

 If you use these methods in combination, this may be a tax efficient way to minimise personal tax liabilities and run a business.
-Corporation tax is only 19%, compared to income tax at 25-45%, but taking money out of a company in the form of dividends is subject to income tax AFTER corporation tax has been paid There is no way to escaping paying tax completely, but the situation you are in can determine if you can benefit from more or less tax efficent methods.
+Corporation tax is only 19% (but announced in The Spring Budget 2023 that it will rise to 25% on taxable business profits after £250,000 from April 2023), compared to income tax at 25-45%, but taking money out of a company in the form of dividends is subject to income tax AFTER corporation tax has been paid.
+There is no way to escaping paying tax completely, but the situation you are in can determine if you can benefit from more or less tax efficient methods.

 Directors tend to be shareholders in profitable companies who pay taxes and have a cash buffer.
 When this is the case, dividends are able to be distributed as a means of taking out income, from retained profits (or that buffer).
 Corporation tax is deducted first.